- 1 medium cabbage head, chopped

 Cabbage vegan soup is a splendid dish if you’re looking for a succulent, vitamin-rich meal.
 It’s incredibly easy to make, packs a lot of fiber, and you won’t have to worry about those pesky calories while you eat it.
 Moreover, it doesn’t contain any animal products — it’s a vegan meal through and through.

-Another great thing about this meal is that once cooked it can be served multiple times during a few days without losing its taste and flavor.
+Another great thing about this meal is that once cooked it can be served multiple times in a few days without losing its taste and flavor.
 It is an ideal choice for busy people who want to eat healthily, but don’t have time to cook every day.

 There are lots of health benefits to eating cabbage vegan soup.
 For instance, it can help with digestive problems, as well as reduce inflammation and lower your blood pressure.
 In addition, you will get your full daily supply of both vitamins C and K. It’s also an awesome meal if you’re on a weight loss program, since it’s so succulent and juicy AND low-calorie at the same time.
 Oh, and you can make the whole meal for under $5 — a perfect dish both for your belly and your wallet.